-All sessions at Brooklyn Children’s Museum last two hours.
+All sessions at Brooklyn Children’s Museum last three hours.
 Sessions begin and end punctually at the time listed on your ticket, and all visitors are asked to leave the Museum building at the end of their session.
 Visitors may not remain in the Museum for any reason after their session ends.

 Yes, you may return for a second session at no charge, subject to availability.
 If a session is sold out, we regret that we may not be able to accommodate second sessions.
 If you are interested in returning for a second session, please check with the front desk to learn more about whether later sessions are sold out.

 No. All visitors must exit all parts of the Museum in between sessions.

 Unless you are a member, you must make a new reservation and purchase new tickets for a different day of sessions.
 Members may return at no charge at any time.

 REFUNDS & EXCHANGES

 There are no refunds; however, tickets can be exchanged for another date or event.
 Email firstname.lastname@example.org at least 24 hours before the time of your session to exchange your tickets for a different day.
 Day-of exchanges must be done onsite at BCM’s front desk.
 Exchanges are subject to availability.
 If there are no slots available for your selected date and time, you may be asked to choose a different slot.